 We are Perceptive

-We provide clear, compassionate, and evidence-based psychological support to children, families, and professionals.
+We provide clear, compassionate psychological support to children, families, and the professionals who support them.

 The Educational Psychologist behind Perceptive

-Dr Jemma Anderson is a Specialist Educational Psychologist with over 15 years’ experience across teaching and educational psychology.
+Dr Jemma Anderson is a Specialist Educational Psychologist with over 15 years’ experience across education and psychology.

-Jemma leads Perceptive, supporting children and young people aged 0-25, their families, and the professionals who support them.
+Jemma leads Perceptive to support children and young people aged 0-25, their families, and the professionals who support them.

 Her work is grounded in psychological formulation.
 She develops a deep understanding of the emotional, developmental, and learning needs behind children’s behaviour, and translates this into clear, practical, and meaningful next steps.